liuzheng980724/b2_2/readme.txt

+10-09-2022 Check the video https://youtu.be/mhxPYTplBh8 if you don't know how to run project.

 10-08-2022 Please remember the javaFX version in zip file only can use in MACOS!!!
 Windows please download it from https://gluonhq.com/products/javafx/

 10-05-2022 Update: Please remember to import these 5 extra external jars "commons-collections4-4.1.jar", "poi-3.17.jar", "poi-ooxml-3.17.jar", "poi-ooxml-schemas-3.17.jar" and "xmlbeans-2.6.0.jar" due to the function of Import list from XLSX need them.